Plain tobacco packaging: United Kingdom

 In November 2013, the UK Government announced an independent review of cigarette packaging in the UK, amid calls for action to discourage young smokers.
 Public Health Minister Jane Ellison rejected Labour calls for immediate regulation rather than a review, saying: "It's a year this weekend since the legislation was introduced in Australia.
 It's the right time to ask people to look at this."

 The "Plain Packs Protect" campaign by an alliance of health organisations set out the case for tobacco plain packaging in the UK, as did Cancer Research UK's "The Answer Is Plain" campaign, which was launched soon after the government consultation was announced.
 Opposing this was the smokers' rights group FOREST, which launched a counter-campaign titled "Hands Off Our Packs".

 In March 2015, the House of Commons voted 367–113 in favour of introducing plain cigarette packaging.
 Plain packaging is required for cigarettes manufactured after 20 May 2016 or sold after 21 May 2017.

 The UK regulations forbid "logos or promotional images … inserts … discounts … offers … information about nicotine, tar or carbon monoxide … lifestyle or environmental benefits [and] mentions or depictions of taste, smell or the absence thereof", while mandating "drab dark brown coloured packaging", specific package shapes and a specific font (Helvetica 14-point) for brand names.

+In 2024, the UK government opened a call for evidence on extending standardised packaging (and pack inserts) to all tobacco products, beyond cigarettes and rolling tobacco.
+The Tobacco and Vapes Bill proposed powers for ministers to regulate the packaging of vapes and other nicotine products to reduce the appeal of them to the youth.